bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 #### Default Profiles

-Cockpit includes default profiles for submarine, boat, and generic MAVLink vehicle use-cases.
+Cockpit includes default profiles for submarine, boat, and generic MAVLink aerial vehicle use-cases.
 It is possible to restore to these (as a known reasonable interface) in case something goes wrong with your custom profiles, but be aware that the defaults may change between different Cockpit versions, so may end up "restoring" to an interface you haven't seen before.